All Episodes

 Nice guy.

-He was very nice with me, always very polite, but I was like, this guy is barely walking upright.
+But I was like, this guy is barely walking upright.

 And it was like my first time on.

-And I start blaming the media.
+And I started blaming the media.

-And he we didn't even know each other.
+And we didn't even know each other.

 That's so typical of you.

-He must know me from tough crowd or whatever.
+He must know me from Tough Crowd or whatever.

 And just went off on me.

-People uh, you know, writing about it online.
+People were writing about it online.

 It was great.